jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 * Continuous delivery pipeline for deploying applications to Bluemix
 * More capabilities under development

-To learn about all the features, see the [IBM DevOps Services website](https://hub.jazz.net/learn).
+To learn about all the features, [see the IBM DevOps Services website](https://hub.jazz.net/learn).

-You've already used the command line to modify your code and push it to the repository.
+You used the command line to modify your code and push it to the repository.
-Now you can use the web IDE in DevOps Services to do the same thing.
+Now, try the web IDE in DevOps Services to do the same thing.

-If you go back to the deployment page, you can click **EDIT CODE** to access the complete, integrated web IDE that's based on the [Eclipse Orion](http://orion.eclipse.org/) open-source project.

-Here's what the web IDE looks like with the example project open:
+1. Return to the deployment page and click **EDIT CODE** to access the complete, integrated web IDE that's based on [the Eclipse Orion open-source project](http://orion.eclipse.org/).
+When the example project is open, the web IDE looks like this image:

-![Orion at DevOps Services](/tutorials/jazzeditor/images/orion.png)

-From this environment, you can edit files with color syntax support for multiple languages, including HTML, CSS, JavaScript, Ruby, Python, and more.
-For some languages, such as JavaScript, the web IDE also supports syntax checking and code completion, both for standard language constructs and for the services that are provided by Bluemix.
-To use Content Assist, press **Ctrl + Space**.
+![Orion at DevOps Services](/tutorials/jazzeditor/images/orion.png) In this environment, you can edit files with syntax coloring support for multiple languages, including HTML, CSS, JavaScript, Ruby, and Python.
+For some languages, such as JavaScript, the web IDE also supports syntax checking and code completion, both for standard language constructs and for the services that Bluemix provides.
+To use content assist, press **Ctrl + Space**.
 For example, this image shows code completion for the standard Node.js express module:
 ![Orion showing express completions](/tutorials/jazzeditor/images/completion.png)

-To try working in the web IDE, make another change to your application.
-But, before you do, you must merge the title change that you made with the command line so that it shows in the web IDE.
+2. Before you make another change to your application, merge the title change that you made on the command line so that the change shows in the web IDE.
 You merge from the Git Repository page.
 ![Orion Git repository icon](/tutorials/jazzeditor/images/orion-git-status.png)

-On the Git Repository page, **SYNC** the change that you made to the title.
+3. On the Git Repository page, sync the change that you made to the title.
 ![Orion Git merge](/tutorials/jazzeditor/images/orion-git-merge.png)

-Next, click the pencil icon in the left bar to get back to the edit page.
-Then use the navigation tree to find the file that you modified before (for example, `views/index.ejs`) and edit it in the integrated editor.
+4. In the left bar, click the pencil icon to get to the edit page.
+Then, use the navigation tree to find the file that you modified before; for example, `views/index.ejs`.
+Edit the file in the integrated editor.
 ![Orion editing index](/tutorials/jazzeditor/images/orion-really-cool.png)

-You can then use the integrated Git support to push the change.
+5. Push the change by using the integrated Git support.
 Switch to the Git Repository page and follow these steps:
 ![Orion Git repository icon](/tutorials/jazzeditor/images/orion-git-status.png)
+a.
 Select the changed files, which include project files from when you created the Git repository and your changed title file:
 ![Orion Git staging](/tutorials/jazzeditor/images/orion-git-stage.png)
+b.
 Commit the changes:
 ![Orion Git commit](/tutorials/jazzeditor/images/orion-commit.png)
+c.
 Push the changes:
 ![Orion Git push](/tutorials/jazzeditor/images/orion-push.png)

-These steps are the same steps that you performed with the command line.
+These steps are the same steps that you completed by using the command line.

-To see that your app was updated again, go to the BUILD & DEPLOY page and wait until it shows that the application was deployed again.
-Then click the URL link next to the value in the **Deploy to** field.
+6. To verify that your app was updated, go to the BUILD & DEPLOY page and wait until you see an indication that the application was deploye,d again.
+Then click the URL link that is next to "Deploy to."
+Your update running application is shown.

-When you click the URL, you see your updated running application.

 ![Our really cool app](/tutorials/jazzeditor/images/really-cool.png)

 ---
 ##Advanced deployment features

-In this workflow, you only used the simple deploy features with Bluemix.
+In this tutorial, you used only the simple deploy features with Bluemix.
-For more control over deployment, you can use the advanced options.
+If you want more control over deployment, use the advanced options.
 Because Bluemix is based on Cloud Foundry, you can also manually deploy applications directly to Bluemix by using the standard cf and gcf command-line tools.
 Similarly, in the web IDE, you can click **DEPLOY** to manually deploy your code to Bluemix.
-Learn more about [Cloud Foundry](http://cloudfoundry.com/).
+[Learn more about Cloud Foundry](http://cloudfoundry.com/).

-**Note**: The **DEPLOY** button in the web IDE deploys the current state of the code in your web IDE, whereas auto-deploy deploys the code that is checked in to the repository.
+**Important**: The **DEPLOY** button in the web IDE deploys the current state of the code in your web IDE, the auto-deploy feature deploys the code that is checked in to the repository.

-Both the command-line tools and the web IDE are effective for rapid, solo development, but the auto-deploy feature adds the security of controlling what is pushed, especially in team environments.
+Both the command-line tools and the web IDE are effective for rapid, solo development.
+However, the auto-deploy feature adds the security of controlling what is pushed, especially in team environments.
-With auto-deployment, you always know that the code that is running in the application matches a known state in the repository, instead of whatever was in your working directory when you pushed changes.
+With auto-deployment, you always know that the code that is running in the application matches a known state in the repository.
+In contrast to manual deployment, which deploys whatever is in your working directory when you push changes.

 ---
 ##Summary

-You now have a good overview of how to get started with Bluemix and DevOps Services by using Node.js.
+You have a good overview of how to get started with Bluemix and DevOps Services by using Node.js.

-You've seen how to create and run a Node.js web app with Bluemix.
+You saw how to create and run a Node.js web app by using Bluemix.
-With one click, you created a Git repository, loaded it with example code, and automatically deployed the application.
-In minutes, you changed the code, pushed the changes to the Git repository by using both the command line and the web IDE, automatically built and deployed the application, checked the deployment status, and ran the app to show your changes.
+With one click, you created a Git repository, populated it with example code, and automatically deployed the application.
+You changed the code and pushed the changes to the Git repository by using both the command line and the web IDE.
+Then, you automatically built and deployed the app, checked the deployment status, and ran the app to view your changes.